Editor's Note: This story originally appeared on NewRetirement.

 - Identify obstacles — you need a solid plan if you are going to retire.
 Explore some of the likely things that might go wrong in your future — and plan for them.

 16. Make small — even minuscule — changes

-James Clear writes in his book “Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones” about how, when you want to make a change, it is more important to adopt very small changes rather than trying to fix everything all at once.
+James Clear writes in his book “Atomic Habits: An Easy and Proven Way to Build Good Habits and Break Bad Ones” about how, when you want to make a change, it is more important to adopt very small changes rather than trying to fix everything all at once.
 He argues that tiny changes and marginal gains allow us to get rid of bad behavior and develop good habits.